mayanknarnoliya/smart-notes-app/README.md

 ## 🤖 AI Features Explained

 ### Summarize
-Sends the note's title and content to the Claude API with a prompt to generate a concise 2-3 sentence summary.
+Sends the note's title and content to the Groq API with a prompt to generate a concise 2-3 sentence summary.
 The summary is saved to MongoDB and displayed on the card.

 ### Auto Tags
-Sends the note content to Claude asking for 3-5 relevant tags in JSON format.
+Sends the note content to Groq asking for 3-5 relevant tags in JSON format.
 The response is parsed and tags are saved to the note in MongoDB.

-Both features use the `claude-opus-4-6` model via the `@anthropic-ai/sdk` package.
+Both features use the `LLaMA 3.1` model via the `groq SDK` package.

 ## 🌐 Deployment (Optional)